-If you have old pallets lying around, turn them into a boat bookshelf.
-It’ll surely be a standout piece in the room!
+If you have some old pallets lying around, why not put them to good use and turn them into a boat bookshelf?
+This will surely be a standout piece in any room, and it’s a great way to upcycle those old pallets into something new and unique.

 - roll of construction paper